 By doing this, you really see immediately the color depth of the C500.
 Look at the out of focus red light.
 These are the same exposures and the C500 sees it beautifully as red.
 The BMCC cannot handle the over exposure so it sees it as a red ring with a hot over exposed center.
 Also, look at the BIT depth of the C500 with the color chart.
 The colors look nice and rich where the BMCC looks thin because of its too flat RAW file.
 Again, 45K price tag with the C500 vs 2K price tag with the BMCC.

 The same goes for the Canon 5D MK III vs the C500.
 The 5D cannot handle the red light and its color BIT depth looks fairly thin next to the powerful C500, but it is 45K vs 3.5K in price.

 The BIT depth with the Canon C300 vs the 5D MK III was very interesting.
 The red light again burned out in the center on both cameras, but the red donut was a completely different color.
 I felt the C300 had a little more depth in color and was more balanced than the 5D MK III.

-Next week in part two, we will go into how the Spyder Color Management System helps you in matching different types of glass.
+In part two, we will go into how the Spyder Color Management System helps you in matching different types of glass.
 We will be comparing Zeiss CP2s, Canon CPs, Canon Lightweight Zooms and Leica R mounts.